-The Department of Pathology at NYU Langone offers a summer fellowship for medical students who have successfully completed their first year of medical school.
-This position takes place over the course of 6 weeks in July and August, and fellows receive a $3,000 stipend.
+The Department of Pathology at NYU Langone offers a summer fellowship for medical students at NYU Grossman School of Medicine who have successfully completed their first year of medical school.
+This position takes place over the course of 6 weeks in June and July, and fellows receive a $2,750 stipend.

 The goal of our summer fellowship is to provide you with an opportunity to experience anatomic and clinical pathology in an academic medical center and learn the basic skills and processes required to practice anatomic pathology and laboratory medicine.

 During the fellowship, you spend four weeks in anatomic pathology (two weeks in general surgical pathology, one week in autopsy pathology, and one week in an elective) and two weeks in clinical pathology (laboratory medicine).
 Our fellowship curriculum is flexible and can be adjusted depending on your specific interests.

 Anatomic Pathology Rotations and Electives

 Elective opportunities in anatomic pathology include the following subspecialty areas: